 Blood glucose, or sugar, is an important fuel for your body.
+When it’s at the recommended level that’s normal, but when it’s too high that can lead to diabetes.
+Insulin is a hormone that is important for controlling blood glucose levels.
 But if your glucose levels become too high or too low, your body can have trouble producing a hormone called insulin that it needs to stay healthy.
-When it’s too low that’s normal, but when it’s too high that can lead to diabetes.

 Learn About Diabetes